GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

-# Learn-to-code-week-2s
+# Learn-to-code-week-2

 Basic JavaScript and jQuery

 In order to go over some basic JavaScript concepts lets follow the getting started tutorial provided by the JavaScript team.
+It's only 8 lessons and takes less than 5 minutes.

 ###Lets Give JavaScript a try!